-And starting early gives your siblings a chance to be comfortable with the move.
+And starting early gives your siblings a chance to be comfortable with the assisted living and memory care move.

 This isn’t just about giving them peace of mind.
 They might see things that you miss.
-Let them take the tour, read the contract, talk with other families who have loved ones there.
+Let them take the tour of the assisted living facility, read the contract, and talk with other families who have loved ones there.

 And if your sister lives out of town, it’s going to take time to arrange.
-So planning ahead gives you all a chance to make it work.
+So planning ahead gives you all a chance to make assisted living work.